 In our New Patient Accelerator Program we show you everything you need to know to market your clinic, including setting up your Facebook Ads.
 So, in this article, I wanted to help you hit the ground running by making sure your ad account is set up and ready to go.

-Believe it or not, some people want to get started with their ads immediately, without realizing that they don’t have anything set up behind the scenes.
+Believe it or not, some physical therapists want to get started with their ads immediately, without realizing that they don’t have anything set up behind the scenes.

-This article is to make sure you have everything in place and ready for your ads to start whenever you’re good to go.
+This article is to make sure you have everything in place and ready for your paid advertising to start whenever you’re good to go.

 If you’ve already got a Facebook Ad Account, then great!
-If not, don’t worry – I’ve got it covered this month.
+If not, don’t worry – I’ve got it covered.
 First, let’s begin by setting up your Facebook Ad Account using Business Manager.